Joe-uwu/context-graph-agent/README.md

 Nobody wrote that rule.
 Cortex derived it from the graph.

-> **Status:** Design phase.
-This repository currently contains the architecture and system design (`/docs`).
-No runtime code has been written yet; the folder blueprint in [`docs/architecture/folder-structure.md`](docs/architecture/folder-structure.md) describes what the implementation will fill in.
+> **Status:** Implemented and tested.
+All eight services plus the dashboard run end to end — in-process with no external infrastructure (the default in-memory runtime) or against Kafka / Neo4j / Qdrant (the production runtime).
+CI runs unit, contract, integration (Neo4j, Qdrant, Kafka), and Playwright end-to-end jobs.
 See [ADR-0001](docs/adr/0001-record-architecture-decisions.md) for how decisions are tracked.

 ---